aschmiedeke/gbtdocs/docs/references/astrid.rst

       - The observer name
     * - Project ID
       - The data directory of the FITS files.
 This is your Project Name with the session as a suffix.
-        For example, the Project ID for session 02 of AGBT16A_001 would be ``AGBT16A_001_02``
+        For example, the Project ID for session 02 of AGBT16A_001 would be ``AGBT16A_001_02``.
+See :ref:`references/astrid:Project Name and List of SBs` for details.

-        .. todo:: Add reference to GBT-OG 3.4.1.1.

     * - Status
       - The status of the GBT.

-        .. todo:: Add reference to GBT-OG 3.3.8
+See :ref:`references/astrid:State` for details.
     * - LST
       - The Local Sideral Time of the last update
     * - Last Update